wilsonmar/wilsonmar.github.io/_posts/2016-07-03-aws-devops.md

 0. No Triggers.
 0. Select a Service Role ARN defined in a prior step.
 Create Application.

-   The Console provides code to deploy from a S3 bucket.
+   The AWS Console provides code to deploy from a S3 bucket.

 ### AWS CodePipeline #